-Integrity: We conduct ourselves at all times in a manner that is ethical, legal, and professional, with the highest degree of honesty, respect, and fairness.
+Integrity: We always conduct ourselves in a manner that is ethical, legal, and professional, with the highest degree of honesty, respect, and fairness.

 Accountability: We promote openness and transparency in our operations, ensuring that we are always accountable for our actions.